-Trust is the most important element in a relationship, for without trust, there cannot be a healthy relationship.
-Trust is the most important factor when it comes to determining if a relationship is a healthy or unhealthy.
-You must be able to trust and rely on your partner, and your partner must be able to trust and rely you.
+Trust is the most important element in a relationship, for, without trust, there cannot be a healthy relationship.
+Trust is the most important factor when it comes to determining if a relationship is healthy or unhealthy.
+You must be able to trust and rely on your partner, and your partner must be able to trust and rely on you.

 Both of you should give each other the reason to trust each other.

-So, to build trust and reliability in a relationship, do not keep secrets from each other, do not cheat on each other and mostly do what you say and say what you do that is do not make a promise you know you cannot fulfil.
+So, to build trust and reliability in a relationship, do not keep secrets from each other, do not cheat on each other and mostly do what you say and say what you do that does not make a promise you know you cannot fulfill.

 In a healthy relationship, your partner accepts you for who you are.
 He or she accepts and supports your lifestyle, friend, and family and most importantly, he is in full support of your goals and ambitions

 5. You fight, forgive and forget each other wrongs